kylef/goji/README.md

 # goji

-goji is a minimal command line client for JIRA.
+goji is a command line client for JIRA.

 ## Installation